10.4 Error Message Reference

 Cause

-A confirmed cause on Intel 13th and 14th generation desktop CPUs is the CPU instability advisory.
-Intel has released BIOS microcode updates to address it.
-Workstations without the update may produce inconsistent reconstruction failures under sustained load.
+A confirmed cause on Intel 13th and 14th generation desktop CPUs is the published instability advisory.
+Intel released BIOS microcode updates to address it, and workstations without the update produce inconsistent reconstruction failures under sustained load.

 Resolution

-- Identify the CPU model and check whether it is listed in Intel's published advisory for 13th and 14th generation desktop instability.
+- Identify the CPU model and check whether it falls under Intel's advisory for 13th and 14th generation desktop instability.

-- If the CPU is affected and no BIOS update has been applied, contact a qualified IT technician to update the system BIOS before attempting further processing.
+- If affected and no BIOS update has been applied, have a qualified technician update the system BIOS before attempting further processing.

 - After the BIOS update, rerun reconstruction on the same dataset to confirm the issue is resolved.

-- Escalate If reconstruction continues to fail after addressing the CPU issue, submit logs via the in-software feedback tool and contact XGRIDS Technical Support.
+- Escalate If reconstruction continues to fail after addressing the CPU, submit logs through the in-software feedback tool and contact us.

 Login or authentication failed